Deveodk/core-component/docs/README.md

 Each bundle can have their own separate ``` explanation.php ``` file.

-As stated earlier, using view files in Core Component is just as simple as using standard Laravel.
+As stated earlier, using view files in core-component is just as simple as using standard Laravel.
 You can use any of the standard helpers with only a slight modification in syntax.

 ### Translation loading syntax: